m0lentum/starframe/README.md

 # Running the test game

-There's not much to show here, but thanks to the Rust toolchain it's very easy to check out the test game should you wish to do so.
+There's not much to show here, but thanks to the Rust toolchain it's very easy to check out my tiny test game should you wish to do so.

 1. Install [Rust](https://www.rust-lang.org/learn/get-started)
 2. Clone and navigate to this repository
-3. `cargo run --features all --example testgame`
+3. `cargo run --example testgame`

+Alternatively, you can install Rust using [Nix](https://nixos.org/nix/) by simply opening a `nix-shell` in the project root directory.

 ### Testgame keybindings